|

 The researchers measured the cyclists' power output during the trial.
 In other words: how fast the cyclists pedalled.
 They noticed that the cyclists consistently pedalled slightly faster when they'd taken a painkiller.

 The researchers also asked the cyclists how much pain they'd felt and how tired they became during the trial.
-Here they noticed no effect – apparently because when the cyclists had taken a painkiller they continuously pedalled faster, and so were up against their pain threshold.
+Here they noticed no effect, apparently because when the cyclists had taken a painkiller they continuously pedalled faster, and so were up against their pain threshold.

 It's certainly an interesting study, but we have a few problems with it.
 Paracetamol has a bitter taste, that's almost impossible to mask.
 If you take 1.5 g paracetamol you notice it.
 So the cyclists probably knew whether theyd taken a placebo or a painkiller.
-So mightn’t the 30-second gain have been caused by a placebo effect?
+So mightn't the 30-second gain have been caused by an uncontrolled placebo effect?

 If you're thinking of experimenting with paracetamol, bear in mind that painkillers like paracetamol and ibuprofen inhibit post-training muscle growth in young people.
 [J Clin Endocrinol Metab 2001 Oct;86(10):5067-70.]